mariahcoleno/french-language-learning-platform/README.md

       - uploads/
         - input.wav
       - main.py
-    - screenshots (multiple sample images)
     - src/
       - __init__.py
       - analyze.py
     - tests/
       - test_language_tool.py
-    - README.md
-    - requirements.txt
-  - .gitignore

 ### Additional Notes
 - The app runs on port 5001 to avoid common port conflicts and ensure faster startup.
 Access it at http://127.0.0.1:5001 after starting the server.
-If you encounter issues, check for port conflicts with lsof -i :5001 or run on a different port by modifying app/main.py (e.g., change port=5001 to port=5002 and access http://127.0.0.1:5002).
+If you encounter issues, check for port conflicts with lsof -i :5001 or run on a different port by modifying nuansa-french-tutor/app/main.py (e.g., change port=5001 to port=5002 and access http://127.0.0.1:5002).
-- The `app/uploads/` directory is created automatically to store temporary uploaded files and does not need to be versioned.
+- The `nuansa-french-tutor/app/uploads/` directory is created automatically to store temporary uploaded files and does not need to be versioned.

 ### License
 - All rights reserved.
 Contact colenomariah92@gmail.com for licensing inquiries.